NikosKokosis/Flower-Classification-with-Data_Augmentation-Transfer_Learning/README.md

 This project showcases the power of Convolutional Neural Networks (CNNs) and Transfer Learning in achieving remarkable accuracy in flower classification.
 The model's ability to recognize diverse flower species under various conditions makes it a valuable tool for botanists and flower enthusiasts.

+## Download Dataset

+The dataset used for this project can be found [here](https://storage.googleapis.com/download.tensorflow.org/example_images/flower_photos.tgz).

 ## Dependencies

 To run this project, you'll need the following libraries installed: